abbioinfo/CyAnno/README.md

 ### Training dataset
 CyAnno requires two files training the models:
 1. [Hand-gated]
+List of FCS/CSV file containig the marker expression profile of each handgated cell from each training sample.
 This is a three column csv file:

 Column 1: Path of FCS/CSV manually gated file from a live cell sample.

 Column 2: Name of the cell type.
 You can choose any name of the celltype.
 However, name must be exactly same for the FCS/CSV files representing the given cell type.